wisq/wisq.github.io/_drafts/canada-post.md

 So I figured it was finally time to learn to play this guitar that's been collecting dust next to me for years now.
 To help me, I decided to buy two teaching games: *Rocksmith 2014* (PC) and *BandFuse: Rock Legends* (PlayStation 3).

 Now, I don't actually have a PlayStation 3 yet (long story), and I was in much more of a rush to get *Rocksmith*.
-So after some quick cross-border price comparisons — a fact of life for Canadian online shopping — I ordered *Rocksmith* from Amazon.com (priority courier international shipping) and *BandFuse* from Amazon.ca (free domestic shipping).
+So after some quick cross-border price comparisons — a fact of life for Canadian online shopping — I ordered *Rocksmith* from Amazon.com (priority courier international shipping) and *BandFuse* from Amazon.ca (free shipping; don't care how long).

 Both packages were ordered late Monday night and shipped on Tuesday, with *Rocksmith* set to arrive via DHL courier on Thursday, and *BandFuse* coming via free Canada Post on … Wednesday?
 Free *next-day* shipping?
 Yeah, I guess there really *are* some perks to using Amazon.ca, despite the high prices.